moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 You should consider **not** creating an issue when:

-- It's an iteration on something we haven't built yet.
 - You're planning very far ahead and it's something specific.
 The further away something is, the more vague or encompassing the issue should be.
 So, for example, create just one issue for a distant new feature, rather than several issues that will follow each other.